God gave us 5 senses for a reason, and we can help our kids connect with our unseen, untouchable God through their physical senses. Here’s how!

 - Light a candle during prayer/Bible reading time.

 - Start a collection of items that remind your child of God!

-6. Experience God through proprioreception
+6. BONUS SENSE!
+Experience God through proprioception

 - Play catch while praying – whoever has the ball (or pair of socks!) is the one who prays.
 Then they pass it to the next pray-er.
 (Check out this post on praying while moving.)

 - Create art while listening to the Bible.

 - Create a visual prayer journal.